Abdullah944/notesBooks-CODED-Back/README.md

 ## Example GET / FETCH Method:
 ### controller GET/ Fetch :

-- // TODO> 1- import/ require the schema to use it. const NoteBook = require("../../DB_model_index/models/NoteBook");
+- import/ require the schema to use it. const NoteBook = require("where the file located");

-- // TODO> <Fetch/Get> noteBooks Func :
+- //<Fetch/Get> noteBooks Func :

 exports.fetchNoteBook = async (req, res, next) => {
   try {
-    const noteBooks = await NoteBook.find(); // TODO> find all the noteBooks.
+    const noteBooks = await NoteBook.find(); // find all the noteBooks.
-- //TODO>  if you find it give it back to me: res.json(noteBooks);
+- // if you find it give it back to me: res.json(noteBooks);

   } catch (error) {